How Mary Beth Helps Clients

-Mary Beth Ricke concentrates her practice on the representation and counseling of management with respect to all types of employment-related disputes in state and federal courts and before administrative agencies, including matters involving allegations of sexual harassment, disability discrimination, FMLA violations, race and national origin discrimination, wrongful discharge and violation of wage and hour laws.
+Mary Beth Ricke counsels and represents employers, from Fortune 500 companies to small businesses and independent contractors across all industries, on management and employment-related disputes in state and federal courts and before administrative agencies.
+She assists with matters involving allegations of sexual harassment, disability discrimination, FMLA violations, race and national origin discrimination, wrongful discharge and violation of wage and hour laws.

-Mary Beth’s practice also includes counseling employers on diverse personnel-related issues including: compliance with discrimination laws; compliance with wage and hour laws; hiring, evaluating and discharging employees; developing personnel policies and employee handbooks; and pay practices and employee benefits.
+She also counsels employers on diverse personnel-related issues including compliance with discrimination laws; compliance with wage and hour laws; hiring, evaluating and discharging employees; developing personnel policies and employee handbooks; and pay practices and employee benefits.

 In addition, Mary Beth provides clients with a wide range of legal services in construction, business and environmental litigation.
-Mary Beth has gained experience through her participation in a federal jury trial and has argued substantive and procedural motions in both federal and state courts.
+She has federal jury trial experience and has argued substantive and procedural motions in both federal and state courts.

 Mary Beth has been named to the Florida Super Lawyers Rising Stars list consecutively since 2016.

 Prior to joining the firm, Mary Beth was an intern for the Missouri Office of Prosecution Services and for the United States Attorney’s Office for the Southern District of Illinois.
-During her internship with the U.S. Attorney’s Office, Mary Beth gained experience in participating in the preparation of a federal jury trial.
+During her internship with the U.S. Attorney’s Office, she gained experience through participating in the preparation of a federal jury trial.

-Mary Beth attended Washington University School of Law, where she graduated cum laude.
-She served as the chief executive notes and projects editor for the Washington University Journal of Law and Policy, where her Note was selected for publication.
-While completing her undergraduate degree at Rhodes College, Mary Beth interned at the Office of General Counsel for the City of Jacksonville.
+In law school, Mary Beth served as the chief executive notes and projects editor for the Washington University Journal of Law and Policy, where her Note was selected for publication.
+While completing her undergraduate degree, she interned at the Office of General Counsel for the City of Jacksonville.